pineapplegr/fmaddon-bryntum-scheduler-pro/README.md

 ## View more bryntum examples using our template repository
    - Clone the repo
+   - Run `npm install` to fix any issues and add all npm modules required
       - Inside the repository, we have some examples that can be used inside FileMaker.
 Copying and pasting the data from the examples folder, to the /src folder and running `npm run dev` will run the example.
    - Add the example files from the example folder to the /src folder in the cloned repository
    - Inside the /src/index.html, remove `../../` and replace with `../`